And oddly, picking out the worst feels a whole lot more difficult than picking out the best!

 |Big, bright and empty: the celebrated Anish Kapoor succeeds in creating public art sans public content.|

 I suppose it's worth pointing out that the only recent "public art" that has made a splash locally has been the graffiti of Shepard Fairey.
-I hate Fairey because his work is plagiarized from other (better) artists, and because its rock-your-world narcissism is essentially as sentimental as the Irish Famine Memorial.
-Indeed, Fairey's success only seems to underline the unspoken crisis in public art: some folks seem to feel the only "authentic" way for an artist to enter the public sphere is to attack it.
-Clearly that can't go on forever - and at any rate, Fairey merely replaces nostalgic kitsch with hip kitsch, or just gnostic dopiness; I mean seriously, what is Andre the Giant doing up on those Boston tenements?
-Fairey's just as stupid as that sadly inscrutable giant pear in Dorchester (below).
+I hate Fairey because his work is plagiarized from other (better) artists, and because his rock-your-world narcissism is essentially as sentimental as the Irish Famine Memorial.
+Indeed, Fairey's success only underlines the unspoken crisis in public art: some folks seem to feel the only "authentic" way for an artist to enter the public sphere is to attack it.
+Clearly that can't go on forever - and at any rate, Fairey merely replaces nostalgic kitsch with hip kitsch, or gnostic dopiness; I mean seriously, what is Andre the Giant doing up on those Boston tenements?
+Fairey's almost as stupid as that big, sad pear in Dorchester (below).

 Philadelphia Mural Arts Program